recalledz/project-start/docs/00-wireframes.md

 - Storage / Items
 - Research Zone
 - Housing Zone (between the upper zones)
+- Soft misty trails link each zone back to the Water Orb

 The Water Orb now sits at the exact center, with the housing zone forming the tip of a loose triangle above the lower zones.